mendix/docs/content/refguide/runtime.md

 ### 2.10 Mendix Client

 This is the browser or device which allows the end-user to interact with the app.
 This can be a web browser, such as Chrome, or a mobile device, such as an iPhone.
 It typically has a screen, pointer device, and input device to allow end-users to use the app.
+The Mendix Client is described in [Mendix Client](mendix-client).

 ## 3 Licensing

 You need a license to run an application in production mode.
 Without a license, the Runtime Server stops operating after a couple of hours.
-A license can be obtained through your account manager at Mendix.
-Afterwards, you can activate your license by following the instructions in [How to Activate Your Mendix License on Microsoft Windows](/developerportal/deploy/activate-a-mendix-license-on-microsoft-windows).
+Information on licensing Mendix apps can be found in [Licensing Apps](developerportal/deploy/licensing-apps-outside-mxcloud).

 ## 4 APIs